pleasefixomg/AM2R-ATM/README.md

 ---

 To-Do:
 -Record and finish last few songs.
+Fix musAncientGuardian starting just a tad late.
 Complete any final touch-ups and normalization (0.9.2)
 -Final playthrough quality pass + a title screen?!¿ <-HELP ME (1.0)
 -Make it a dark and stormy night on Thoth so I can add one last song (1.1)
 -See about solving the looping issues to reduce the need for extensions and dramatically cut down the file size (1.2)